-Like we said earlier, as heat pumps become more common here in Allen, TX, more homeowners will start to be aware of the common problems that can occur with them.
+As we said earlier, as heat pumps become more common here in Allen, TX, more homeowners will start to be aware of the common problems that can occur with them.
 No matter what these problems might be, we absolutely still recommend investing in a heat pump if it’s right for your home.
-Every product has its problems, and that shouldn’t deter you in this case from having a quality heating and cooling system!
+Every product has its problems, and that shouldn’t deter you, in this case, from having a quality heating and cooling system!

 - Blowing cool air.
 If your heat pump is supposed to be heating and it’s stuck blowing cool air in the winter, then you’ve definitely got a problem.
-You could be suffering from issues ranging from a low refrigerant charge in your system, to a poorly calibrated thermostat that’s too low, or even faulty valves.
-A trustworthy technician can easily get to the bottom of a problem like this.
+You could be suffering from issues ranging from a low refrigerant charge in your system to a poorly calibrated thermostat that’s too low or even faulty valves.
+A trustworthy Allen HVAC technician can easily get to the bottom of a problem like this.

 - Problematic sounds.
-If you hear a rattling coming from your heat pump then you definitely need a professional to take a close look.
-There could be a screw lose, or even a register out of place.
+If you hear a rattling coming from your heat pump, then you definitely need a professional to take a close look.
+There could be a loose screw or even a register out of place.
 Also, any grinding or squealing should also be inspected by a technician.
-Basically, the only noises you should be fine with is silence or the quiet blowing of air into your home.
+Basically, the only noises you should be fine with are silence or the quiet blowing of air into your home.